 Once your dough passes the windowpane test, put it in a greased bowl, coat the dough with oil, and cover with plastic wrap.
 (One of my breaks while I kneaded the dough was to wash my stand mixer bowl so I could let the dough rise in it.)
 Let the dough rise for 4 hours, or until dough nearly doubles in size.

 Next: shaping.
 Remove dough from bowl and gently form it into a boule, or ball.
 This basically involves pulling the sides of the dough down, pinching them and tucking them underneath the dough to create surface tension.
-(You can see this in action here and here, but I shape it like this person does.)
+(I shape it like this person does.)
 It took a bit of tucking under to get the surface tension how I wanted it; surface tension is important because it’s what makes the dough keep its shape.

 Once the dough is shaped, place the dough in a bowl large enough to hold the dough when it rises to double the size, and that you can turn the dough out of.
 Often this is a basket or something that will create a pattern.
 I used a large salad/serving bowl that I remembered I had; to prepare it, I lined with my pastry cloth, which I coated with cooking spray and flour so that the dough wouldn’t stick.
 Place the dough in the bowl, seam side up.
 Coat the dough with oil and cover with cloth or plastic wrap.